Bojan Krkić: Catalonia

 Bojan made his official debut with Catalonia in the friendly match against the Basque Country, on 29 December 2007 in Bilbao and he scored the Catalan goal in the 1–1 draw.
 He also scored a year later on 29 December 2008 in the 2–1 win over Colombia and in the 4–2 win against Argentina, on 22 December 2009.
 He scored twice and also provided two assists in a 4–0 win against Honduras, on 29 December 2010.

 On 25 March 2019, Bojan scored the opening goal in a 2–1 friendly match victory over Venezuela at Girona's Montilivi Stadium.

+Post-retirement

+On 13 September 2023, he became the football coordinator at his former club Barcelona, with his main task being monitoring the youngsters at La Masia, along with head of youth department, Alexanko.

 Personal life

+His father, Bojan Krkić Sr, was a professional footballer in Yugoslavia and a scout for Barcelona.
+Bojan was eligible to play football for Serbia through his father.

-According to a genealogical research conducted by Diari Segre in 2011, Bojan is a fourth cousin of former teammate Lionel Messi; both are the great-great-great-grandchildren of Mariano Pérez Miralles and Teresa Llobrera Minguet, who married in El Poal in the Spanish Province of Lleida in 1846.
+According to a genealogical research conducted by Diari Segre in 2011, Bojan is a fourth cousin of former teammate Lionel Messi; both are the great-great-great-grandchildren of Mariano Pérez Miralles and Teresa Llobrera Minguet, who married in El Poal in the Catalan Comarca of Pla d'Urgell in 1846.
 The finding had a very significant coverage in Spanish media: it was reported by all four major sports newspapers and by some of the largest general-interest newspapers, including ABC and La Vanguardia.

 In 2021, Bojan obtained his academic degree as a master in Sport Management from Johan Cruyff Institute.